gentoo/sci/README.md

   <img src="http://chymera.eu/img/ng_medium.png"/>
 </p>

-NeuroGentoo is a persistent fork of the science overlay, this overlay provides *every* software package provided by [Gentoo Science](http://wiki.gentoo.org/wiki/Project:Science/Overlay) - including many neuroscience ebuilds.
+NeuroGentoo is a persistent fork of the science overlay, this overlay provides *every* software package provided by [Gentoo Science](http://wiki.gentoo.org/wiki/Project:Science/Overlay) (including many neuroscience ebuilds).
-Additionally this repository provides a number of ebuilds not yet included by Gentoo Science.
+Additionally, this repository provides a number of ebuilds not yet included by Gentoo Science.
-This repository is the cornerstone of the NeuroGentoo initiative, which was first described [on Chymeric Tutorials](http://tutorials.chymera.eu/blog/2013/10/02/neurogentoo/).
+This repository is the cornerstone of the NeuroGentoo initiative, which was first described [on Chymeric Tutorials (article is very much out of date)](http://tutorials.chymera.eu/blog/2013/10/02/neurogentoo/).

 ##Install